 About the role and how to apply:

 The candidate will also assist us in the delivery of complex casework on EU citizens rights as well as range of other immigration matters.
 This work will be delivered remotely and via a range of online legal services delivered in partnership with www.freemovement.org.uk.
+The candidate will have strong casework experience and knowledge of UK immigration and EU law.

 In all the work that we do our overarching goal is to pursue a human and rights based approach to law, to support those who need our help, and to further the understanding that migration is a benefit and a right for everyone.